B2B Sales GlossaryDefinition · Lead Generation

 Account Executive (AE)

-In B2B sales development, an Account Executive (AE) is the quota-carrying seller responsible for owning qualified opportunities from discovery through closing and expansion.
-AEs partner closely with SDRs and marketing to turn meetings and pipeline into revenue, managing complex buying groups, navigating procurement, and ensuring long-term account value through renewals, upsells, and cross-sells.
+An Account Executive (AE) is the quota-carrying seller responsible for owning qualified opportunities from discovery through closing and expansion.
+In B2B sales development, AEs partner closely with SDRs and marketing to turn meetings and pipeline into revenue, managing complex buying groups, navigating procurement, and growing long-term account value through renewals, upsells, and cross-sells.

 In modern B2B sales organizations, an Account Executive (AE) is the core revenue owner who manages the full sales cycle from qualified opportunity to signed contract and, often, post-sale expansion.
 While SDRs focus on generating and qualifying leads, AEs handle discovery, stakeholder alignment, solution design, negotiations, and closing, typically against a defined annual or quarterly quota.